syall/json-synthesizer/docs/DESIGN.md

 ![json-synthesizer Architecture](./img/WORKFLOW.png "json-synthesizer Architecture")

-### Process

 The design of json-synthesizer is a pipeline, processing the input specification in various steps.

 - First, a specification for the synthesizer is defined with input/output examples and transforms.
-- Second, the input/output examples are each mapped to typed maps:
+- Second, the input/output examples are each mapped to learned typed maps:
   - The input example is mapped to transforms based on source tags.
   - The transformed input example is converted to a typed map.
   - The output example is converted to a typed map
-  - The input typed map and output typed map are intersected
+  - The input typed map and output typed map are restructured and intersected
 - Third, the typed maps are reduced by union until there is a single typed map
 - Finally, the final typed map is converted to typed JSON

-The pipeline is abstracted from the user by only exposing the `synthesize` function.
+The pipeline is abstracted from the user by only exposing the `synthesize` function, but the components are also exposed through nondefault exports.

 ### Specification